 REC, REW, PLAY, FF, CUE UP, VAR PLAY, SHTL, JOG, STANDBY OFF, STOP, and ALL STOP.
-(For details of the operation of the buttons, see "Device Control Block (Trackball)" (page 224), "Device Control Block (Joystick)" (page 229) and "Device Control Block (Search Dial)" (page 230).)
+(For details of the operation of the buttons, see "Device Control Block (Trackball)" (page 228), "Device Control Block (Joystick)" (page 233) and "Device Control Block (Search Dial)" (page 234).)

 Depending on the settings made in the Setup menu, the CUE UP, PLAY and STOP operations can be carried out from the transition control block.
-(For details of the operation of the buttons, see "Transition Control Block (Standard Type)" (page 214) and "Transition Control Block (Compact Type)" (page 261).
+(For details of the operation of the buttons, see "Transition Control Block"

-- Setting a start point: For each selected VTR/disk recorder/Extended VTR you can set the start point timecode value as keyframe data. - Setting a stop point: For each selected VTR/disk recorder/Extended VTR you can set the stop point timecode value as keyframe data. - Setting a start delay time: For each selected VTR/disk recorder/Extended VTR you can set the start delay time as keyframe data. - Recording to VTR or disk recorder: Record video to the selected VTR/ disk recorder.
+- (Standard Type)" (page 218) and "Transition Control Block (Compact Type)" (page 265). - Setting a start point: For each selected VTR/disk recorder/Extended VTR you can set the start point timecode value as keyframe data. - Setting a stop point: For each selected VTR/disk recorder/Extended VTR you can set the stop point timecode value as keyframe data. - Setting a start delay time: For each selected VTR/disk recorder/Extended VTR you can set the start delay as key frame data. - Recording to VTR or disk recorder: Record video to the selected VTR/ disk recorder. - Loop/recue 1) setting: You can select loop or recue as the playback mode.
+These operate as follows.